mancap314/mancap314.github.io/_posts/2025-01-07-hasenspiel.md

 moves to the middle and then tries to find a hole after coming in contact with black.

-But surpizingly, when both players play optimally, white moves forward to the side, and black tries to catch him with only two pawns.
+But surprizingly, when both players play optimally, white moves forward to the side, and black tries to catch him with only two pawns.
 See a picture of the first 10 moves when both players play optimally: